AdobeDocs/uxp-indesign/src/pages/guides/index.md

 ---
-title: Guides - Cat Analytics
+title: Guides - InDesign UXP Scripting
-description: This is the guides overview page of Cat Analytics
+description: This is the guides overview page of InDesign UXP Scripting
 ---

 # Guides